Are you looking for fruit picking jobs in Switzerland so that you can experience working and living in Switzerland?

 It will take you through 3 mountain passes, past 8 lakes, and amazing scenery of mountains, valleys, and gorgeous views of Swiss chalets.

-While you are in Switzerland, you should take the opportunity to hike the Swiss Alps.
+While you are working on fruit picker jobs in Switzerland, you should take the opportunity to hike the Swiss Alps.

 You can find a variety of trails that will take you through the beautiful mountains and you will be able to explore the many summits and valleys throughout the Alps.

 Lake Geneva is the largest lake in Central Europe.
-It is a great destination if you love sports like windsurfing and kayaking.
+It is a great destination if you love sports like windsurfing and kayaking, and a must-visit if you’re in the country for seasonal farm work Switzerland.

 You can also take a relaxing summer cruise on the lake if you are looking for a calmer way to enjoy the lake.